Lynas Board of Directors

 Lynas Senior Management Team

-Professor John Humphrey joined Lynas as a Non-Executive Director on 15 May 2017.
-His key areas of expertise include mergers & acquisitions, corporate finance and corporate governance..
+John Humphrey joined the Company as a Non-Executive Director on May 15, 2017.
+His key areas of expertise include mergers and acquisitions, corporate finance and corporate governance.

 Gaudenz joined Lynas in March 2014 as General Manager, Finance.

 Prior to joining Lynas, Gaudenz was with General Motors in India as the Chief Financial Officer, and also worked for the company in various parts of Europe and Asia in executive and managerial positions.
 Besides assignments in Operations Analysis, Pricing, Special Projects and Treasury, he worked as Sales Controller in Italy and was plant Controller at major manufacturing plants at Opel in Germany.
 Gaudenz spent several years at GM Daewoo in Korea as Corporate Controller before moving to India.